blurrycontour/zuul-gerrit/doc/source/zuul.rst

 **name**
   The name of the project (as known by Gerrit).

+**queue-name (optional)**
+  Zuul will automatically combine projects that share a job into shared change queues for dependent pipeline managers.
+In order to report statistics about these queues, it is convenient for them to have names.
+Normally Zuul automatically names change queues according to the projects they contain.
+However, these are too long for graphite, and can also change over time as projects are added and removed.
+If you assign a queue-name to a project, Zuul will use that as the name for the shared change queue instead of the automatically generated one.
+It is an error for a shared change queue to have more than one project with a queue-name if they are not the same.

 **merge-mode (optional)**
   An optional value that indicates what strategy should be used to merge changes to this project.
 Supported values are: